'Farmers know how to punish,' Deve Gowda at Ramlila Maidan

 Also read: Congress getting ready to woo middle class for 2019 polls with its alternative agenda

-Thousands of farmers from across the nation are headed to the Ramlila ground here to press their demands for higher crop prices and farm loan waivers, among others.
+Thousands of farmers from across the nation reached the Ramlila ground to press their demands for higher crop prices and farm loan waivers, among others.

 The farmers are marching in from Nizamuddin, Sabzi Mandi Station, Anand Vihar Terminal and Majnu Ka Tila.
+The rally has been organised by All India Kisan Sangharsh Coordination Committee (AIKSCC).
+While protesting they held banners against farmers' suicide taking place across the country.

+AIKSCC has written to the Prime Minister as well as representatives of all political parties to join the Kisan Mukti March tomorrow in support and solidarity and take action on the demands of farmers to pass the two bills by calling a special session of parliament.